psolymos/pbapply/README.md

 }
 ```

-This will set the options and pbapply will not override when loaded.
+This will set the options and pbapply will not override these when loaded.

 See a small example package [here](https://github.com/psolymos/pbapplyDepends).